zacharygriffee/rxprotoplex-peers/readme.md

 # rxprotoplex-peers

-A powerful library for managing peer-to-peer connections, signaling, and WebSocket server interactions.
-Designed with flexibility and reactivity in mind, `rxprotoplex-peers` leverages RxJS and Protoplex for efficient peer management and multiplexing.
+A powerful library for managing remoteInterface-to-remoteInterface connections, signaling, and WebSocket server interactions.
+Designed with flexibility and reactivity in mind, `rxprotoplex-peers` leverages RxJS and Protoplex for efficient remoteInterface management and multiplexing.

 # ALPHA VERSION